wstrm/wstrm-www/content/post/creating_the_real_hyperboria_in_the_north/index.md

 =============================
 Below is an initial plan for a small mesh network between some student apartments.

-![Proposoal for an initial mesh network between some student apartments](initial-mesh-network-topology.jpg) The plan is to start with a test between `Node 0` and `Node 1`, where we test the throughput and stability of different potential stacks.
+![Proposoal for an initial mesh network between some student apartments](initial-mesh-network-topology.jpg)

+The plan is to start with a test between `Node 0` and `Node 1`, where we test the throughput and stability of different potential stacks.
 The other nodes, 2 to 5, will be added one at a time, continuing with the tests (and maybe we'll come up with new tests).
 Lastly, there is a `Node 6`, which is a potential link that could be aimed towards the university.
-With this link we could get near 1 Gbit/s with the right hardware to the Internet.
+With this link we could get near 1 Gbit/s (with the right hardware) to the Internet.
 There is also 40 Gbit/s links to the university that _could_ be connected (wishful thinking).

-If we are able to get above 100 Mbit/s speeds and good enough latency the network could even replace the local ISP's - creating a student ISP that all students can freely connect to as long as they have the correct hardware.
+If we are able to get above 100 Mbit/s speeds and good enough latency the network could even replace the local ISP's - creating a student ISP that all students can freely connect to as long as they have the right hardware.

 Hardware and drivers
 ====================